 Step 1: Update your digital sales and marketing capabilities

-With easy-to-use and inexpensive e-commerce tools like Squarespace and Shopify, every retail business should have an online component.
-This is one of the primary ways to boost your sales, especially on buying holidays like Cyber Monday.
-Want more proof?
-Forrester Research predicts that online holiday shopping will increase by 14.6% this year to $230 billion, and also indicates that Black Friday has become as big for online shopping as Cyber Monday.
+With easy-to-use and inexpensive e-commerce tools like Squarespace and Shopify, every retail business should have a website.
+This is one of the primary strategies to boost your sales, especially on buying holidays like Cyber Monday.

 That said, nothing will lose business faster than a website that crashes.
 Update your digital sales tools now and give yourself plenty of time to work out glitches.
 Test your e-commerce shop on every smartphone, tablet, and laptop that you can.
+Explore opportunities to safely integrate new technologies such as artificial intelligence.
+Optimizing your marketing and sales processes before the start of buying holidays can streamline efficiency and lessen your workload.

 Step 2: Order your holiday inventory now

-One way to make sure they shop with you is to have merchandise readily available.
+One strategy to make sure they shop with you is to have merchandise readily available.
 Having an effective inventory management system in place can help you prepare for seasonal fluctuations.
 This will show you your most popular items so you can stock up on them now.

 Developing your strategy now allows you to plan inventory purchases, as well as holiday marketing and advertising around it, well before the season starts.